houseman/league-ranker/README.md

 ### Configuration file
 Configurations are persisted in a [YAML file](src/league-ranker.yaml).

-The `rank` cli will look for this configuration file at the following locations in the listed order:
+The `rank` cli will look for this configuration file at the following locations, in the listed order:
 1. The current working directory (`./league-ranker.yaml`)
 2. A `.ranker` directory within the user's home; `~/.ranker/league-ranker.yaml`
 3. The `src` directory (bundled in the package)